Phalcode/gamevault-docs/docs/server-docs/indexing-and-metadata.md

 ### Disabling RAWG Integration

-To disable all calls to the RAWG API, you can use the "TESTING_RAWG_API_DISABLED" environment variable.
+To disable all calls to the RAWG API, you can use the `TESTING_RAWG_API_DISABLED` environment variable.
 This will result in no box arts being displayed.

 ## Game Box Arts